Caesar Salad Pitas with Lightened Up Caesar Dressing

 **To get my eggs to turn out (and peel easily) EVERY TIME, I place the egg in a small saucepan and cover it with cold water.
 I place the pan on the burner and bring it to a rolling boil.
 I let the egg boil for 9 minutes, remove it from the heat, and place the pan in the sink (do NOT drain the hot water).
 Run cold water into the pan, letting the excess spill out and drain.
 Keep running the cold water over the egg in the pan until all the water in the pan is cold.
 Crack the egg and peel it under the running water.
 Slice it down the middle, stopping halfway so the yolk stays in tact.
 Feed the hard boiled egg whites to your kids (why do my kids like hard boiled eggs so much?!).
 Or the dog.

 I’ve been using this recipe for awhile now and it never disappoints.
 I found it HERE at Creative Noshing.
 She doesn’t blog much anymore but every dressing recipe she has ever posted is ON POINT.
-I’m not sure where it’s adapted from because there is no reference cited, and every other caesar dressing I’ve ever made has happened in a restaurant kitchen with a big industrial laminated cook book and anchovies.
+I’m not sure where it’s adapted from because there is no reference cited, and every other Caesar dressing I’ve ever made has happened in a restaurant kitchen with a big industrial laminated cook book and anchovies.

 This dressing is roughly 103 calories per serving.
 That’s what I’m talking about.